 Mercury 24 June 1875

-These two later photographs of a total eight extant photographsa taken by Thomas J. Nevin of his wife Elizabeth Rachel Day date to ca.1878 and 1900 respectively, held in The Nevin Family Collections ARR:
+These two later photographs of a total eight extant photographs taken by Thomas J. Nevin of his wife Elizabeth Rachel Day date to ca.1878 and 1900 respectively, held in private collections:

 Elizabeth Rachel Nevin nee Day (1847-1914)

 Copyright © KLW NFC 2010 ARR & Shelverton Collection ARR